12 Agile principles: how an agile approach transforms business processes

 • The basics of Agile: 4 core values

-78% of companies using Waterfall miss deadlines and blow their budgets.
-Agile changes the rules: work in iterations, fast feedback, and flexible adaptation to change.
-This article covers how Agile principles work and why they matter for any modern IT team.
-78% of companies running the waterfall model miss deadlines and exceed budgets.
-The product is built to plan, but it is often obsolete by release.
+78% of companies using Waterfall miss deadlines and budgets.
+Agile changes the rules: iterative work, fast feedback, and flexible adaptation to change.
+This article explains how Agile principles work and why they matter for any modern IT team.
+78% of companies working in the waterfall model miss deadlines and exceed budgets.
+The product is developed according to plan, but by release time it is often outdated.

 Agile lets you set up management so that the team finds solutions on its own, customers see results every two weeks, and changes accelerate growth rather than cause fear.
 We explain how Agile works and how its 12 principles operate.